postmanlabs/labs-docs/src/pages/docs/administration/sso/user-sso.md

 <!-- -->

-> You must finish signing in within five minutes once you initiate the process from Postman.
+> You must finish signing in within five minutes once you start the process from Postman.
 If you go beyond this time, you must return to Postman and restart the sign in process.

 Sign into Postman by selecting **Sign in with SSO**.